MEDICARE ADVANTAGE HAS BETTER BENEFITS

 Capitation works.

-The capitated Medicare Advantage plans respond overwhelmingly to those very clear and direct incentives, and they end up with significantly lower rates of hospitalization, and measurably lower use of emergency rooms because the things that you can do with asthma patients, for example, to avoid those crisis events make great sense to do when you are paid a capitation each month for each patient.
+The capitated Medicare Advantage plans respond overwhelmingly to those very clear and direct incentives, and they end up with significantly lower rates of hospitalization, and they also have measurably lower use of emergency rooms because the things that you can do with asthma patients, for example, to avoid those crises events make great sense to do when you are paid a capitation each month for each patient.

 People who are looking at both health care costs and health care coverage need to understand that those kinds of patient focused care improvement approaches tend to be done in the Medicare Advantage plans because the capitation exists and because it both pays for the additional process steps and rewards the positive outcomes with a cash bonus by the month for their patients.